-The conversion of radiance/emission intensities to XYZ colorimetry represents the application of colour Matching Functions (CMF's) to the radiance/emission data.
+The conversion of radiance/emission intensities to XYZ colorimetry represents the application of CMFs to the radiance/emission data.
 This can be represented by applying a matrix containing the CMF to a vector containing the radiance/emission data.
 The resulting tristimulus values are expressed as absolute intensities since no relative white point is taken into consideration.